rehg-lab/website/content/publication/pub8/index.md

 ---
-title: "Attention Distillation for Learning Video Representations"
+title: "In the Eye of Beholder: Joint Learning of Gaze and Actions in First Person Video"
 authors:
+- Yin Li
 - Miao Liu
-- Xin Chen
-- Yun Zhang
-- Yin Li
 - James M. Rehg
-date: "2020-08-25"
+date: "2018-08-01"
 doi: ""

 # Schedule page publish date (NOT publication's date).